 Guy Rogers was president of ACHS in 1980 when the house was donated, and held an open house in the fall of 1981 to show what work needed done.
 In August 1986, Ona Mae Hunt assumed presidency of ACHS and held the grand opening of the home on Oct.
 5, 1986.
 To these two people are given the credit for the leadership and hard work that brought the renovation of the house to completion.

-Dorothy Lickteig took over as president April 1, 1992,and today oversees tours and upkeep.
+Dorothy Lickteig took over as president April 1, 1992.
 Carol Ann Askins Beller, Juanita Kellerman and Elsie Brown were the other ACHS officers at the time of renovation.

 Others credited with help and assistance on the renovation were: Maurice Harrington, Don McAfee, Dick McCullough, Stanley Morey, Alvin Morris, Jim Cubit, Landon Kellerman, U.H.
 Hunt, Russell Kirkland, J.B.
 Peine, Omer Rockers, Mike Warzewski, Alan Quirin, Jon Hunt, Mary Ann Stevens, Dorothy Murray, Eva Gregg, Ray Parks, Bob Cramer, Tom Lewis, Albert Potter, Eric Sayers, George Raymond, Sam Mills, Lloyd Cramer, Joe Dougherty, Lawrence Kellerman, Gilma Rogers, Ed & Zula Foresman, Thelma Moore, Mrs. Ted Daulton, Donna Harris, William Walker, Ken Weide and Charles Walters.
 Bob Cramer did the stained glass repair.